Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 The self-leveling primer should completely cover the floor but not be puddling or too thick.

 Once you’ve applied the primer over the floor, you’ll need to wait for it to dry.
-Then you’re floor prep is complete and it’s time to move onto mixing the self-leveler up!
+Then your floor prep is complete and it’s time to move onto mixing the self-leveler up!

 Note: Pour the leveler right away after priming